SoCal Forecast

 Taking all of this into account, here's how I'm calling SoCal beach weather for the next few days:

-Thursday the 26th should see very little AM marine layer with a quick burn-off, and max beach temps in the low to mid 70s.
+Thursday the 2nd should see AM marine layer with a late burn-off, along with a fair amount of upper-level clouds.
+Beach max temps should reach the mid 60s.

-Friday the 27th should see AM marine layer with an early AM burn-off followed by high clouds, and max beach temps in the low 70s.
+Friday the 3rd should see a thin AM marine layer with an early burn-off.
+Beach max temps should reach the upper 60s.

 Wind Outlook: